Abilene (song)

 "Abilene" is a song written by Bob Gibson, Lester Brown and John D. Loudermilk, and recorded by American country music artist George Hamilton IV.
-The song reached number one on the U.S. country music chart for four weeks, and peaked at number 15 on the pop music charts.
+In the summer of 1963, the song reached number one for four weeks on the U.S. country music chart, and peaked at number 15 on the pop music charts.
 George Hamilton IV performed "Abilene" in the 1963 movie Hootenanny Hoot.

 Background and writing

 Bob Gibson was inspired to write the song after watching the Randolph Scott film Abilene Town.
 The setting for the film is Abilene, Kansas, the trailhead town at the end of the Chisholm Trail.
 Gibson said the song had often been erroneously thought to be about Abilene, Texas, named for the Kansas cowtown that had been established 24 years earlier but a much larger city.